icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

    $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

    # checkout icetray to a location of your choice
+   # Note:  $I3_SRC does not have to be set, just a known directory of your choice
    $ git clone git@github.com:icecube/icetray.git $I3_SRC

    # move to that location